Dear Parent and Carers

 How will my child access their homework if they can’t use their phone to check the homework app?

-We use Satchel:One to set homework; this is a website.
-Parents can download a supporting app to view the homework but there is no need for students to access the app as they can view homework on the website on a computer or similar device.
+We use Satchel:One to set homework; this is a website as well as an app.
+Parents can download the app to view the homework but there is no need for students to access the app as they can view homework on the website on a computer or similar device.

 What about digital homework set?
-How will they access MathsWatch or similar without a phone?
+How will they access MathsWatch, Educake or similar without a phone?

-MathsWatch is a website rather than an app and can be accessed on a laptop or another devise, supported by parent supervision.
+MathsWatch and Educakeare websites rather than apps and can be accessed on a laptop or another device, supported by parent supervision as appropriate.

 My child takes part in after school activities, so I need to be able to contact them after school hours – how do we manage this?